-Click here for the 2017 ICAS Sword of Excellence Application.
+Click here for the Sword of Excellence Nomination application.

 Since 1981, the International Council of Air Shows Sword of Excellence has been synonymous with air show excellence.
 Given each year to recognize outstanding service and personal contributions to the air show industry, the Sword is widely considered to be the single highest honor an individual air show professional can receive.
-Over the last 30 years, 38 different Sword recipients have been honored for their leadership, service, innovation, vision, commitment and selfless contributions to the air show business.
+Over more than 40 years, 47 different Sword recipients have been honored for their leadership, service, innovation, vision, commitment and selfless contributions to the air show business.

 Art Scholl Memorial Showmanship Award

 Click here for the Art Scholl Memorial Showmanship Award application.

 Each year, the International Council of Air Shows presents the Art Scholl Memorial Showmanship Award to the air show act or performer which best exemplifies the qualities of showmanship demonstrated by Art Scholl.

 Scholl was killed while filming a flying sequence off the coast of California on September 16, 1985.
 A long-time and active ICAS member, he was a renowned aerobatic pilot and consummate air show performer.
 He flew his Penzoil Chipmunk aircraft before an estimated audience of 80 million people over 20 years and appeared in more than 200 motion picture films, documentaries and television commercials.